usmansbk/blog-draft/markdowns/redux.md

 const goals = [];
 ```

-The problem with storing our application data this way is that a team member could come along and do something like this:
+The problem with storing application data this way is that a team member could come along and do something like this:

 ```js
 const todos = [];